Thora Birch

 BirthdayMar 11, 1982

-BiographyThora Birch (born March 11, 1982) is an American actress, producer, and director.
-She made her feature film debut in 1988 with a starring role in Purple People Eater, for which she won a Young Artist Award for "Best Actress Under Nine Years of Age".
-Birch rose to prominence as a child star during the 1990s through a string of parts in films, including Paradise (1991), Patriot Games (1992), Hocus Pocus (1993), Monkey Trouble (1994), Now and Then (1995), and Alaska (1996).
-Her breakthrough into adult-oriented roles came with her portrayal of Jane Burnham in American Beauty (1999), for which she was nominated for that year's BAFTA for Best Supporting Actress.
+BiographyThora Birch (born March 11, 1982) is an American actress.
+She made her film debut with a starring role in Purple People Eater (1988) and won a Young Artist Award for "Best Actress Under Nine Years of Age".
+Birch rose to prominence as a child star during the 1990s through a string of parts in films, such as Paradise (1991), Patriot Games (1992), Hocus Pocus (1993), Monkey Trouble (1994), Now and Then (1995), and Alaska (1996).
+Her breakthrough into adult-oriented roles came with her portrayal of Jane Burnham in American Beauty (1999), for which she was nominated for the BAFTA for Best Supporting Actress.

-Birch received further acclaim—and a Golden Globe nomination for Best Actress—for starring as Enid Coleslaw in the cult hit Ghost World (2001), and was nominated for an Emmy Award for her work in the 2003 television film Homeless to Harvard: The Liz Murray Story.
+Birch received further acclaim—and a Golden Globe nomination for Best Actress—for starring as Enid Coleslaw in the cult hit Ghost World (2001).
 Her other film credits during the 2000s included Dungeons & Dragons (2000), The Hole (2001), Silver City (2004), and Dark Corners (2006).
-Birch took a break from acting after producing and starring in the 2012 film Petunia; she returned in 2016 and has since appeared in various independent features, such as The Last Black Man in San Francisco (2019).
-From 2019–2020, she played the role of Mary (aka "Gamma") on the tenth season of AMC's The Walking Dead.
+Birch took a break from acting after producing and starring in Petunia (2012).
+She returned in 2016 and has since appeared in various independent films, such as The Last Black Man in San Francisco (2019) and The Chronology of Water (2025).

 Biography from the Wikipedia article Thora Birch.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.